solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![](images/34-40.png)
 ![](images/34-41.gif)

-And it also went the other way.
+And sharing assets also went the other way.
 See above and below.
 We were invited to contribute code and artistry in the community, which we did.
 The mods were popular at the time.
 In fact, both modifications, *Trinity Command* and *[Wasteland HL](http://wastelandhalflife.com/screenshots.shtml)* (WHL), were associated with early contributors of *Cold Ice*.

 ![[WastelandHL](https://web.archive.org/web/20010128102300/http://www.planethalflife.com/features/motw/wastelandhl.shtm), a mix between Mad Max, Fallout, and “[John Woo](https://en.wikipedia.org/wiki/Hard_Boiled)” akimbo styled weapons.](images/34-42.gif)